MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 ### Entering filter criteria without the filter pane
 You can specify simple filters directly within the list without having to use the filter pane.
-With any field selected on a row, use the **Alt + F3** keyboard shortcut to display only the records having that same value.
+With any field selected on a row, use the **Alt+F3** keyboard shortcut to display only the records having that same value.
 You can then select another field and use the same shortcut again to continue refining your filters.
-If the selected field is already filtered, using **Alt + F3** will clear that filter.
+If the selected field is already filtered, using **Alt+F3** will clear that filter.

 > [!TIP]
 > Accelerate finding and analyzing your data by using combinations of keyboard shortcuts.
-For example, select a field, use **Shift + Alt + F3** to add that field to the filter pane, type the filter criteria, use **Ctrl + Enter** to return to the rows, select another field, and use **Alt + F3** to filter to that value.
+For example, select a field, use **Shift+Alt+F3** to add that field to the filter pane, type the filter criteria, use **Ctrl+Enter** to return to the rows, select another field, and use **Alt+F3** to filter to that value.
 For more information see [Keyboard Shortcuts](keyboard-shortcuts.md#KeyboardFilter).